 This page includes various audio recollections and reminiscences by people who participated in SMT during its early years.
 They recount both the early days of SMT, along with other reminiscences regarding the development of music theory prior to the establishment of SMT.
 Each file is around 5-10 minutes long.
-If you would like to contribute an audio reminiscence of your own, please contact the SMT webmaster.
+Contact the SMT Web Editor to contribute an audio reminiscence of your own.

 John Rahn, Professor Emeritus at University of Washington, is a prominent music theorist and composer.
 A long-time editor of Perspectives of New Music, he served SMT in many capacities and played a pivotal role in the formation of the Society.
 Posted 2015.